prof-legnard/cinf108-fall24/lab6/README.md

 # Lab 6 - Exploring data with Pandas and Python

 This lab is meant to test your critical thinking ability, creativity, as well as force you think outside the box of following directions in order to solve a problem or find insights in a dataset.
 You will be graded on your ability to find insight from ddata, present it, as well as your ability to work with Python, and the pandas data-analysis library.
-You may want to review and use the Demo Jupyter Notebook from the Lecture Notes section on Brightspace as a starting point.
+You may want to review and use the Demo Jupyter Notebook, or the Week 10 Pandas DEMO jupyter notebook from the Lecture Notes section on Brightspace as a starting point.

 ### Step 1.
-Get the Data (2 points)
+Get the Data (5 points)
 - Find a public dataset to do your analysis on.
 Make sure it's a manageable # of rows, or only one file if you're not comfortable with reading in more than one into one dataframe.
 - Create a jupyter notebook file called `lastname_firstname_lab6.ipybnb`
 - Use pandas to read the dataset (either from a file on your computer or from a public endpoing) into a `Dataframe`.